How Technology Lowers Emotional Intelligence in Kids

 Have we raised a generation that relates better to screens than human beings?

 Posted Jul 14, 2017 | Reviewed by Ekua Hagan

 I am defining technology is any external mechanism that disrupts your kid’s ability to be present with his or her thoughts and feelings, and attuned to others.
 That includes any device that draws your kid’s attention away from the moment—such as ear buds, smart phones, laptops—and dulls his or her senses to the world and the people in it.

-Recently, I watched an entire family in a restaurant eat dinner in stoney silence, as each member glared intently at smart phones.
+Recently, I watched an entire family in a restaurant eat dinner in stony silence, as each member glared intently at smartphones.
 In fact, most of the children in the restaurant were eyeballing some kind of screen.
 One teenager, chatting on her cell phone, shoved her way out of the restaurant, nearly knocked over an elderly couple.

 Basic human interactions—thoughtfulness, kindness, courtesy—were completely absent among the youth.
 Worse, their parents supported their behavior by modeling their own insensitive tech dependent behaviors.